The Detailed History of the Akashic Records

 Ancient Roots and the Book of Life

 The core concept of a celestial record-keeping system is found in numerous ancient cultures and religions.
 In the Old Testament (Psalm 69:28), there are references to a "Book of the Living" or "Book of Life," in which the names of the righteous are written.
+This concept reflects a fundamental human intuition that our lives and actions are part of a larger, permanent record.
 Similarly, in Islam, the "Preserved Tablet" (al-Lawh al-Mahfuz) is believed to contain the decree of God regarding all of creation.

 Theosophy and the Birth of the Modern Term

 The term "Akashic Records" was formally coined in the late 19th and early 20th centuries within the Theosophical movement.
-Helena Blavatsky, a co-founder of the Theosophical Society, was the first to introduce the concept to the Western world.
+Helena Blavatsky, a co-founder of the Theosophical Society, was the first to introduce the concept to the Western world in her seminal work, *The Secret Doctrine*.
 She claimed to have been taught by Tibetan mahatmas about a "tablet of the astral light" that held a permanent record of everything that has ever occurred.

 Edgar Cayce: The Sleeping Prophet